 Closing Costs for Ohio Homes: What to Expect

-Many professionals prepare and review the different forms involved in buying a house, and they all charge for their time.
-There are mortgage underwriting fees, title search fees and appraisal fees.
+When closing on a home, there are mortgage underwriting fees, title search fees, and appraisal fees.
 The state will charge taxes on the sale and the country might charge recording fees.
-All of the fees involved in buying a house are lumped together under the banner term “closing costs.”
+All of the fees involved in buying a house are lumped together under the banner term "closing costs."

 Closing costs average between 2-3% of what you pay for the home.
 Median home values in Ohio are $139,600, so your closing costs could be between $2,792-$4,188.
 Forgetting to include closing costs in your home buying budget could lead to problems if you have to scramble to come up with the cash.